 Are ghosts real?
-This question has haunted the mind of humans, probably since the first hominids climbed down from the trees and became aware of their own mortality.
-I'm certain that these prehistoric humans wondered in awe at the life-force that animated not only them, their fellow humans but even the animals within their midst.
+That question has haunted the mind of man since the first hominids climbed down from the trees and became aware of their own mortality.
+I'm certain that prehistoric humans wondered in awe at the life-force that animated not only them, their fellow humans but even the animals within their midst.

 Neanderthal graves have been found in Iraq, Croatia and Israel that are believed to be at least 60,000 years old, and these may not even be the oldest graves in the world!
 I sincerely believe that these primitive humans would not have bothered burying their clan and family members with items, trinkets and talismans that they believed would be needed by the dead in their next life, unless they had some belief system on the continuation of this life-force, and of life after death.
 And I'm also quite certain they wondered at where that life-force went, when they did encounter, the death of one of their clan or family members.